-- Examination scripts are the property of the College but provisions shall be made for students to view scripts. - View more on T17 - Results of assessments are confidential until the Faculty Assessment Board has met to ratify the results. - View more on T18 - Assessment results are communicated to all students within a cohort at the same time and in the same manner once ratified by the relevant Faculty Assessment Board. - View more on T19 - All assessments are marked out of 100 in accordance with the generic marking criteria and discipline specific criteria, where issued.
-Examiners should use the full range of marks. - View more on T20 - Reassessment is at the discretion of the Assessment Sub Board.
+Examination scripts are the property of the College but provisions shall be made for students to view scripts.

+Results of assessments are confidential until the Faculty Assessment Board has met to ratify the results.

+Assessment results are communicated to all students within a cohort at the same time and in the same manner once ratified by the relevant Faculty Assessment Board.

+All assessments are marked out of 100 in accordance with the generic marking criteria and discipline specific criteria, where issued.
+Examiners should use the full range of marks.

+Reassessment is at the discretion of the Assessment Sub Board.
 For failed assessment, two reassessment opportunities may be permitted at levels 3 or 4 and one reassessment opportunity may be permitted at levels 5, 6 & 7.
-The final module mark following reassessment is capped at the relevant pass mark. - View more on T21
+The final module mark following reassessment is capped at the relevant pass mark.